Syd Pollock

 Sydney S. Pollock (March 20, 1901 - November 22, 1968) was an American sports executive in Negro league baseball.
 Pollock worked as a booking agent for several clubs starting in the late 1910s before becoming an executive with the Havana Red Sox/Cuban House of David/Pollock's Cuban Stars from 1927 to 1933.
 Pollock served as the booker, general manager and eventual primary owner of the Ethiopian/Indianapolis Clowns from 1936 to 1965.
 He signed Hank Aaron to his first professional contract in 1952.
-In 1952 and 1953, he signed three females players, the only women to play in the Negro leagues full-time.
+In 1952 and 1953, he signed three female players, the only women to play in the Negro leagues full-time.

 Baseball career

-Pollock, who was Jewish, was born in North Tarrytown, New York in 1901, the son of Edward and Sarah Pollock.
+Pollock, who was Jewish, was born in North Tarrytown, New York, in 1901, the son of Edward and Sarah Pollock.
 He began booking opponents for semi-professional white, Black, Cuban and women's baseball clubs as early as 1917.
 By 1924, his Syd Pollock Agency of North Tarrytown represented more than a half dozen clubs, including the New York Bloomer Girls team, Chappie Johnson's All-Stars, and the Royal Blue Giants of New York.
 By 1927, he was scheduling games for the traveling Havana Red Sox In 1930, while still operating the Havana Red Sox, he booked games for the Florida Cuban Giants.

 In 1931, the Havana Red Sox changed their name to the Cuban House of David, and were the only Cuban team permitted to enter the country that spring by the United States Immigration Department.
 In a nod to the House of David clubs, some players sported various styles of beards, with Pollock the player with the longest and heaviest beard by March 15 a prize.
 Before the season began, Pollock wrote to the Pittsburgh Courier that he had spent at least $5,200 on the club in hopes of building a powerhouse team.
 In March 1932, the club joined the East–West League in March 1932 as Pollock's Cuban Stars.
 After the league disbanded, the Cuban Stars returned as an independent club.

 Pollock's booking agency scheduled games for the Zulu Cannibal Giants in 1935, a club that featured shirtless players who wore only grass skirts.